AdammGreen/AdammGreen/README.md

 - 🌱 I’m currently learning Data Science and Management at Toulouse Business School

-- Trying to find a job in Cologne / North Rhein Westphalia (Germany)

 - 📫 Reach me at linkedin.com/in/adamgreenn

 <!---